ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `agg_id` is the aggregator ID (`0x00` for the Leader and `0x01` for the helper);
-`agg_param` is the opaque aggregation parameter distributed to the aggregators by the collector; `public_share` is the public share generated by the client and distributed to each aggregator; and `input_share` is the aggregator's input share.
+`agg_param` is the opaque aggregation parameter distributed to the aggregators by the collector; `public_share` is the public share generated by the client and distributed to each aggregator; and `plaintext_input_share` is the aggregator's PlaintextInputShare.

 If either step fails, the aggregator marks the report as invalid with error `vdaf_prep_error`.
 Otherwise, the value `out` is interpreted as follows.
 If this